top of page

 Step 2: Create a Free Account

-It's possible you'll only want to build a DNA tree for DNA matching.
-In that case, create as well as a few identifying facts, your tree with direct ancestors, siblings, and children of those relatives, and a few identifying facts in order to make ThruLines work.
+You may only want to build a DNA tree for DNA matching.
+In that case, create a few identifying facts, your tree with direct ancestors, siblings, and children of those relatives, and a few identifying facts to make ThruLines work.

-If you have a large tree elsewhere, add only those people from the large tree that your research currently focuses on.
+If you have a large tree elsewhere, add only those people from the large tree your current research focuses on.

 FREE Genealogy Research Guide Link